geeofree/geeofree/src/notes/php/2-Variables.md

 ## Reference Assignment

-Variables can be passed by reference instead of by value by prefixing the variable `&` character:
+Variables can be passed by reference instead of by value by prefixing the variable with the `&` character:

 ```php
 <?php